berarcar/CodeMacros/readme.md

 The TestR directory contains 2 example files in .csv format on which the R script can be run.
 Each file contains time and measures in rows.

+**VideoTest.tif**

+This file is a small example video in format .tif from TIRF-M which can be used as the input file for the ImageJ software.